scrathe/tardisIVR/README.md

 * not perfect (alpha)
 * blueprints for automated acquisition of Movies and TV shows for use with iTunes and AppleTV.
 * in-a-nutshell a Windows host (front-end) for file management and sharing.  a Linux guest (back-end) for download, transcode, rename, and tag.
-  * a Win8.x host serving a Linux guest running; SABnzbd, SickBeard, CouchPotato, HeadPhones
+  * a Windows host serving a Linux guest running; SABnzbd, SickBeard, CouchPotato, HeadPhones
   * post-processing script (tardisIVRvideo.sh) encodes and tags files for iTunes/AppleTV.

+## what you'll need
+* a Windows host w/ Hypervisor (Win8/Hyper-V)
+* a Linux guest (ubuntu-12.04.2-server-amd64.iso)
+  * 1-2GB RAM, 4-8GB HD, numerous-cores, bridged networking to your host's internet connection
+* working install of SABnzbd, SickBeard, CouchPotato
+* usenet account, nzb index account, etc

 ### INSTALL.md
-* installation guide for SABnzbd, SickBeard, CouchPotato, HeadPhones
+* Ubuntu 12.04 installation guide for SABnzbd, SickBeard, CouchPotato, HeadPhones

 ### CONFIG.md
-* configuration guide
+* configuration guide for tardisIVRvideo.sh, SABnzbd, SickBeard, CouchPotato, HeadPhones

 ### tardisIVRvideo.sh
 * BASH script supporting the following run scenarios;